 Blue: Northern DST; Orange: Southern DST, Grey: Never used DST; DARK Grey: Previously used DST

 In the Northern Hemisphere, where Europe falls, Daylight Saving Time runs from the last Sunday in March through the last Sunday in October.
 In the southern hemisphere, where the summer season begins in December, Daylight Saving Time is recognized from December through March.

 Kyrgyzstan and Iceland observe Daylight Saving Time year-round; equatorial countries do not observe Daylight Saving Time at all.

-All in all, the Daylight Saving Time suggest reducing crime and car accidents, extended daylight hours also improve energy conservation by allowing people to use less energy to light their businesses and homes.
-On the flip side, our bodies are getting confused with that change but I think we can deal with it in exchange of an extra hour of sunlight.
+All in all, Daylight Saving Time suggest reducing crime and car accidents, extended daylight hours also improve energy conservation by allowing people to use less energy to light their businesses and homes.
+On the flip side, our bodies are getting confused with that change but I think we can deal with it in exchange for an extra hour of sunlight.